Cadillac Eldorado: Seventh generation (1965–1966)

 For 1965, the Eldorado gained Cadillac's Fleetwood designation, marketed as the Fleetwood Eldorado, in a similar fashion to the Fleetwood Series 75 and the Fleetwood Sixty Special.
-The Biarritz nomenclature was finally dropped from sales literature, probably because there was no need to distinguish the convertible from the long defunct Eldorado Seville and Brougham (The Biarritz nameplate would be revived in 1976 as a trim option for the Eldorado coupe).
-This was the last generation Eldorado to be equipped with rear wheel drive.
+The Biarritz nomenclature was finally dropped from sales literature, probably because there was no need to distinguish the convertible from the long-defunct Eldorado Seville and Brougham (the Biarritz nameplate would be revived in 1976 as a trim option for the Eldorado coupe).
+This was the last generation of the Eldorado to be equipped with rear wheel drive.

 The redesigned Eldorado still rode on the same 129.5 in wheelbase.
 The elevated tailfins became slightly downward-sloping, and sharp, distinct body lines replaced the rounded look.
 Also new were a straight rear bumper and vertical lamp clusters.
 The headlight pairs switched from horizontal to vertical, thus permitting a wider grille.
 Curved frameless side windows appeared with a tempered glass backlight.
 New standard features included lamps for luggage and glove compartments and front and rear safety belts.
 Power was still supplied by the 340 horsepower 429 CID V8.
 Perimeter frame construction allowed repositioning the engine six inches forward in the frame, thus lowering the transmission hump and increasing interior room.

 In 1966, changes included a somewhat coarser mesh for the radiator grille insert, which was now divided by a thick, bright metal horizontal center bar housing rectangular parking lamps at the outer ends.
 Separate rectangular side marker lamps replaced the integral grille extension designs.
 There was generally less chrome on all Cadillac models this year.
 Cadillac "firsts" this season included variable ratio power steering and optional front seats with carbon cloth heating pads built into the cushions and seatbacks.
 Comfort and convenience innovations were headrests, reclining seats and an AM/FM stereo system.
 Automatic level control was available.
 Engineering improvements made to the perimeter frame increased ride and handling ease.
 Newly designed piston and oil rings and a new engine mounting system and patented quiet exhaust were used.